sahitpen/forex-arbitrage-finder/README.md

 showcases arbitrage paths, exchange rate graphs, and exchange rate tables, as well as a Python backend that pulls exchange rate information from https://exchangeratesapi.io/ and calculates arbitrage paths using a modified Bellman Ford algorithm to find negative cycles.
+For context, currency arbitrage is the process of buying and selling currency pairs to make a profit.
+Currency arbitrage is possible because of market inefficiencies, so this program enables traders to both profit and reduces market inefficiencies.

+This project was extremely fulfilling because it was challenging, and it introduced me to new technologies.
+For instance, figuring out how to calculate triangular arbitrage required me to learn the Bellman-Ford algorithm, which I was able to do from reading online articles, referring to my discrete math textbook, and reaching out to one of my computer science professors for clarifications.

+This project allowed me to learn about the intricacies of trading in the market.
+As a dual-degree student at the University of Pennsylvania, studying Computer Science and Economics, it is extremely exciting for me to see the intersection of two disciplines.
+I will always continue to work on projects like this one, projects where I can learn, grow, and develop.

 ### Setup
 First, make sure you have **Python 3** installed on your computer.
 Download instructions